AdrianCGallo/starter-academic/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: I’m trained as a terrestrial carbon biogeochemist (aka I know dirt).
+bio: I’m trained as a terrestrial carbon biogeochemist (aka I know a lot about dirt).
 I’m currently exploring science communication and climate change policy through an environmental justice framework as a future career.
 When not science-ing you can find me running, mountain biking, or playing soccer.

 # Interests to show in About widget